Things to Remember

 1. You must have a passport.
 Passports usually take 2-3 months to process (see the section on "Getting to Vienna and Passports").
 If you do not already have a passport, apply for one right away.
 You can rush order, but you will have to pay an extra processing fee.
 Keep a copy of the first 3 pages of your passport in case you lose your passport.

-3. Possibly starting in 2024 (the exact date has not been set so none of this may apply), US passport holders traveling to 30 European countries will need authorization via the European Travel Information and Authorization System (ETIAS).
+3. Starting in late 2026 (the exact date has not been set so none of this will likely apply for our Program), US passport holders traveling to most European countries will need authorization via the European Travel Information and Authorization System (ETIAS).
 ETIAS is more like a travel authorization form than a visa.
-We will monitor this and update everyone as needed.
+We will monitor this and update everyone as needed but it is currently scheduled for implementation in the last quarter of 2026.

 You must purchase an ISIC.
-It costs about $25.
-You can purchase it electronically but also have the physical card since we use it as a group.
+It costs $25.
+You may purchase it electronically but you must also have the physical card since we use it as a group.

 If you plan on renting a car, bring your US driver's license along.
-Most agencies will not rent to you if under 25, and certain companies ban taking cars across certain borders.
+However, most agencies will not rent to you if under 25, and certain companies ban taking cars across certain borders.
 The train is always your best option.

 You should update your immunizations and bring an immunization card with you.
 This should include your COVID vaccinations.
 These are not required in Europe at the moment, but each state has the right to implement such requirements at a moment's notice, so it is best to travel with your card.